RebeccaStevens/oxide-Plugin-AutoCode/README.md

 - `/code random` - Sets your code to a random code.
 - `/code toggle` - Toggles this plugin on/off for you.

+## Console Commands

+Only admins can use these.

+- `autocode.resetlockout *` - Removes all lock outs for all players.
+- `autocode.resetlockout playerSteamId_or_playerDisplayName` - Removes lock out for the specified player.

 ## Configuration

 Default configuration: